OSMLatam/OSM-Notes-Ingestion/README.md

 You can even take a look at the code, which is highly documented.
 Finally, you can create an issue or contact the author.

-# Acknowledgements
+# Acknowledgments

 Andres Gomez (@AngocA) was the main developer of this idea.
-He personally thanks to Jose Luis Ceron Sarria for all his help designing the architecture, defining the data modeling, and implementing the infrastructure on the cloud.
+He thanks Jose Luis Ceron Sarria for all his help designing the architecture, defining the data modeling and implementing the infrastructure on the cloud.

 Also, thanks to Martin Honnen who helped us improve the XSLT as in this thread: